Equisetum fluviatile: Uses

+Domestic

 The water horsetail has historically been used by both Europeans and Native Americans for scouring, sanding, and filing because of the high silica content in the stems.

 Early spring shoots were eaten.
+Poorer Roman classes at times ate them as a vegetable, despite not being very palatable or nutritious.

+Medical and agricultural

 Medically it was used by the ancient Greeks and Romans to stop bleeding and treat kidney ailments, ulcers, and tuberculosis, and by the ancient Chinese to treat superficial visual obstructions.

-Rootstocks and stems are sometimes eaten by waterfowl.
+According to Carl Linnaeus, reindeer, which refuse ordinary hay, will eat this horsetail, which is juicy, and that it is cut as fodder in the north of Sweden for cows, with a view to increasing their milk yield, but that horses will not touch it.
+It has also been used as a feed for livestock in Finland and is considered valuable, even better than many cultivated hays.

 Horsetails absorb heavy metals from the soil, and are often used in bioassays for metals.

-According to Carl Linnaeus, reindeer, which refuse ordinary hay, will eat this horsetail, which is juicy, and that it is cut as fodder in the north of Sweden for cows, with a view to increasing their milk yield, but that horses will not touch it.

 Taxonomy

 Linnaeus was the first to describe water horsetail with the binomial Equisetum sylvaticum in his Species Plantarum of 1753.
 In the same work, he also described the unbranched form of the plant as a separate species, E. limosum.